 Distributions are at the discretion of the Manager.
-Prior to the reclassification of the Sub-Fund's redeemable units as equity instruments in 2017, a distribution to the Sub-Fund's unitholders is included in profit or loss as the "finance costs" and a proposed distribution is recognised as a liability in the year in which it is approved by the Manager of the Sub-Fund.
+A distribution to the Sub-Fund's unitholders is included in profit or loss as the "finance costs" and a proposed distribution is recognised as a liability in the year in which it is approved by the Manager of the Sub-Fund.